2.2. Install from source code#

 cd build

-The installation requires CMake 3.16 or later for the CPU version, CMake 3.23 or later for the CUDA support, and CMake 3.21 or later for the ROCM support.
+The installation requires CMake 3.25.2 or later for all platforms (CPU, CUDA, and ROCM).
 One can install CMake via pip if it is not installed or the installed version does not satisfy the requirement:

 pip install -U cmake